Student Intern Program

 Background Investigation

-Students may be accepted to the internship program, based upon a satisfactory completion of the background investigation.
+Students may be accepted to the internship program, contingent upon a satisfactory completion of the background investigation.

 Work Schedule

-Students are expected to intern for the required semester credit hours as dictated by the college or university.
+Students are expected to intern for the required number of clock hours as dictated by the college or university.

-There are three components to the patrol/detention internship; ride-alongs with a Law Enforcement Deputy, observing a Detention Deputy manage an inmate pod, and observing Dispatchers and Emergency Call Takers receiving calls in real-time.
+• Patrol/Detention: There are three components of the patrol/detention internship include participating in ride-alongs with a Law Enforcement Deputy, observing a Detention Deputy manage an inmate pod, and observing Dispatchers and Emergency Call Takers receiving calls in real-time.

-Student internships pertaining to professional support areas such as Accounting, Finance, and Information Technology allows students the opportunity to gain exposure in the different areas within the respective divisions/sections.
+• Professional Support: Areas such as Accounting, Finance, and Information Services allows students the opportunity to gain exposure in the different areas within the respective divisions/sections.

 How to Apply

-Applicants interested in the internship program are required to email www.interns@hcso.tampa.fl.us and must include their expected date of graduation, major or field of study, and their desired semester.
-Upon receipt of your email, an Internship Coordinator will advise of your eligibility, provide you with the application instructions, and will add you to the appropriate roster.
+Applicants interested in the internship program are required to email www.interns@hcso.tampa.fl.us and submit a brief statement of their interest which must include their expected date of graduation, major or field of study, and their desired semester.
+Upon receipt of your email, an Internship Coordinator will follow-up with your email request.

 Application instructions will be sent directly from the Hillsborough County Sheriff's Office Internship Coordinator; if you've received instructions from any outside sources, that application will not be accepted.
 This includes your college/university advisors/coordinators.